ClaessicsGit/L2Homage/README.md

 ---

 ### Items
 L2H lets you edit almost any item in the game.

+To create a new item, find an item you want to use as a template.
+Select it, and click the "Clone" button.
+You can also delete an item, but you should only ever delete custom items.
+Deleting original content causes trouble.
+The module button does nothing by default, but you can program your own module for modifying items.

 Items are split into four categories:

 * Weapons
 * Armors - All armor types, including accessories and decorations.
 * Etcs - Everything else, including arrows, quest items, consumables and so on.
 * Sets

 Items share some basic properties, but each item type has properties unique to that type.

 I've exposed almost all interesting properties for users to modify.
 I've hidden the hundreds of properties that aren't of use to content modding.
 The hidden stuff is mostly client-side stuff, like how an armor piece fits each race model, rotation and so on.